zukonake/lux-shared/IDEAS.md

 # Lux ideas
-### General
+### Graphics
-* goal is to reach top of the map (unsure)
+* top-down 2d
+* extensive light system
+* extensive field of vision system
+* perhaps shadows
+* pixelated textures
+* noise in dark areas (just like IRL)
 ### Map
-* infinite 3d map
+* infinite 2d map
 * map is grid based
-* whole map is filled with dungeons
-* ancient mayan inspired dungeons
-    * some are active with no vines
-        * filled with monsters, guardians and traps
-        * high-value treasure/gear/materials inside
-    * the rest is like a wilderness
-        * filled with animals and "plants"
+* wilderness with various biomes
-    * the high levels have cracks that let sunlight in
-    * there are different zones or "biomes" of dungeons
-        * they are procedurally generated
-        * generated monsters and items
+    * free-roaming animals that you can tame and perhaps use in a practical way (horses etc.)
-        * different levels and rewards
+* some ruins, dungeons and caves as well
-        * zones have random names
-            * maybe like in dwarf fortress?
-    * random plague in rooms
-    * the plague takes over nearby open rooms slowly
-    * the plague is dark, it eats all light
-    * the plague grows much quicker in darkness
-    * the plague can be fought with, but its quite slow
-    * the plague turns entities into a dark, fast and aggressive version
-        * dark entities will have a negative effect on light
-* occasional towns and caverns
+* occasional villages
-* some source of light exists but its mostly dark
+    * villages grow on their own
+    * dynamic economy system
+    * every villager has a task they do everyday
+    * you can create and manage your own villages with NPCs
-* various game modes
+* possible various starting points, for example:
-    * start in a cold biome with a furnace
+    * start in a very cold biome with a cabin
-    * start without eyes but with very good hearing abilities
+    * start without eyes but with very good hearing and martial arts abilities
 ### Mechanics
 * co-op survival multiplayer
     * players specializing in various schools of magic being efficient